 Boeing has its AnalytX platform, providing predictive maintenance support as well as data-driven solutions for fleet scheduling, flight planning, and inventory management.

 Airbus’s Skywise provides comprehensive analytics, including predictive maintenance support.
-An open data platform, Skywise intends to break down the industry silos that have isolated the data for aircraft monitoring and safety, flight management, maintenance, and other critical workflows.
-Predictive and prescriptive analytics together can not only save airlines cost and headache, but can potentially save lives as aircraft failures are reduced.
+An open data platform, Skywise intends to use its software to break down the industry silos that have isolated the data for aircraft monitoring and safety, flight management, maintenance, and other critical workflows.
+Predictive and prescriptive analytics together can not only save airline costs and headaches, but can potentially save lives as aircraft failures are reduced.

 Many MROs are working with OEMs and airlines to create a greater flow of operational data to facilitate a system where predictive, scheduled maintenance is the norm – keeping the letters A, O, and G out of the vocabulary.

 How Prescriptive and Predictive Analytics Can Change Aerospace

-Prescriptive and predictive analytics can work hand in hand to accomplish the most beneficial results.
+Prescriptive and predictive analytics can work hand in hand to accomplish the most beneficial results, and assist in gaining both insight and foresight.
 The real shift that needs to happen for prescriptive analytics to deliver on the promise of its capabilities is for aviation data to be more widely shared throughout the industry.
-Obviously, there are huge – and well-founded – security concerns surrounding data sharing, but when combined with a highly secure and deeply trackable technology like blockchain, prescriptive analytics could truly change the way the entire aviation industry operates, from manufacturing practices, to scheduling maintenance, to the supply chain.
+Obviously, there are huge – and well-founded – security concerns surrounding data sharing, but when combined with a highly secure and deeply trackable technology like blockchain, prescriptive analytics could truly change the way the entire aviation industry operates, from manufacturing practices to scheduling maintenance, to the supply chain.